 If you need to do the capture again for some reason you can always press Reset in the property editor to start again.

-When you have to capture it again
+When you have to Capture it Again

-Please note that changing any of the following settings would require you to capture the 3D Clean Plate again:
+Changing any of the following settings would require you to capture the 3D Clean Plate again:

 - Lighting setup in the studio